Historical FATF Grey List exits

 - Prior to February 2020’s plenary Pakistan manages to complete all action items

 - the language from FATF carries a positive tone

 - an onsite assessment is planned and scheduled prior to the June 2020 plenary meeting

 - and Pakistan has demonstrated the political commitment at the level that FATF is looking for.

 One thing though is completely clear.
-Irrespective of FATF’s final decision and the sequence of actions required to be undertaken before Pakistan gets off the grey list, financial journalists from Pakistan have have done a terrible job when it come to informed and educated reporting on FATF related challenges.
+Irrespective of FATF’s final decision and the sequence of actions required to be undertaken before Pakistan gets off the grey list, financial journalists from Pakistan have done a terrible job when it comes to informed and educated reporting on FATF related challenges.